 - Performs just as good as the Lincoln powering 180 IMO.

-This unit is the Mig and wire feed only with regulator and hose assembly.
+- This unit is the Mig and wire feed only with regulator and hose assembly.
 Handler 190 with spool gun part number is #500554001 and comes with the spool gun.
 Both machines are identical!
-The package unit just comes with the spool gun.
+The package unit just comes with a spool gun.

 The Handler 190 230V IS a GREAT choice for seasoned OR beginner welders out there especially if you don`t want to be disappointed with its quality and performance.
 But by ALL means when making YOUR order?, do NOT forget the accessories AND your “Back-up`s”.
 And do not forget to get the Cart WITH the drawers to keep your extra`s in and in ONE place and DO purchase an extension cord for it also because you ARE going to want to move you Mig around to get to your work.
 So EXPECT to spend around $1400.00 all together for everything you will need unless you WANT to purchase a set of bottles/filled, and cable to run from you Main and at LEAST a 30-amp circuit breaker.